Palau Sant Jordi

 Palau Sant Jordi ([pəˈlaw ˈsaɲ ˈʒɔɾði], St. George's Palace) is an indoor sporting arena and multi-purpose installation that is part of the Olympic Ring complex located in Barcelona, Catalonia, Spain.
 Designed by the Japanese architect Arata Isozaki, it was opened in 1990.
 The maximum seating capacity of the arena is 17,960.
-It is the largest indoor arena in Spain.
+Since the inauguration, it is the largest indoor arena by capacity in Spain.